alexbnlee/alexbnlee.github.io/README.md

 ## Bingnan Li

 Final year PhD student in Spatial Data Science and Artificial Intelligence with multiple publications and research experience at leading industry lab (Map Algorithm Strategy Group of [Meituan](https://about.meituan.com/en)), looking for research and/or engineering job opportunities.
-CV available at [https://alexbnlee.github.io/cv.pdf](./cv.pdf).
+Here is my [CV](./cv.pdf).

 Specialties:
 - Geospatial data (satellite and aerial imagery) processing